Analyzing ATI (NYSE:ATI) and Ascent Industries (NASDAQ:ACNT)

-ATI (NYSE:ATI – Get Rating) and Ascent Industries (NASDAQ:ACNT – Get Rating) are both basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, profitability, dividends and earnings.
+ATI (NYSE:ATI – Get Rating) and Ascent Industries (NASDAQ:ACNT – Get Rating) are both basic materials companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, earnings, analyst recommendations, valuation, profitability and risk.

 23.3% of Ascent Industries shares are held by institutional investors.
-0.8% of ATI shares are held by company insiders.
-Comparatively, 12.0% of Ascent Industries shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+0.8% of ATI shares are held by insiders.
+Comparatively, 12.0% of Ascent Industries shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Analyst Ratings

-This is a summary of current recommendations and price targets for ATI and Ascent Industries, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for ATI and Ascent Industries, as provided by MarketBeat.com.

 |Sell Ratings